L-Blondy/up-fetch/README.md

 })
 ```

-Since the upfetch options extend the fetch api options, anything that can be done with fetch can also be done with upfetch.
+You can set some defaults for all requests. \

-You can set some defaults for all requests
+The **defaults** are dynamic, since they are **evaluated before each request** it becomes trivial to implement authentication.

 ```ts
 const upfetch = up(fetch, () => ({